 During the month of May, Lucban showcases a unique harvest festival also known as the Pahiyas Festival.

 Locals decorate their homes in lively and vibrant colors.
 Farm produce like handicrafts, fruits, vegetables, and kiping (rice wafers) are hanging around the houses as decorations.
 People also bring their own baskets and pick the fresh produce - free of charge!

 Combining the Catholic pageantry with folk mysticism, people wear helmets and don in centurion costumes.
 They perform a theatrical play where one of the locals portray the role of St. Longinus and hide among the houses while the others search for him.
 It's a great way to spend meaningful time in the province aside from joining Marinduque excursions.

 Panagbenga or the Season of Blooming is one of the longest Philippine festivals, observed during the entire month of February in Baguio.

-During the festival, expect beautiful parades of floats made from different flowers, parading throughout the city, followed by children and adults adorned as flora and fauna.
+During the festival, expect beautiful parades of floats made from different flowers parading throughout the city.
+They're usually followed by children and adults adorned with flowers.